-Another major benefit for a member is the ability to view career pathways of previous members and define goals for him or herself.
-If the association allows, users can view courses that individuals who have been members for years have taken, and the skills and certifications they have earned.
+Another major benefit for a member is the ability to view career pathways and define goals for him or herself.
+If the association allows, users can view standardized career pathways of members who may be more senior, and the skills and certifications they have earned.

-Forward thinking associations can aid this process by providing not only the required competencies and courses for membership, but optional courses as well in a public library within software, so members can learn additional skills on his or her own time.
-Associations can better contribute to its members’ learning and development in a much more involved and effective way than just by giving requirements for membership and stopping there.
+Forward-thinking associations can aid this process by providing not only the required competencies and courses for membership but optional courses as well in a public library within the software.
+Associations can better contribute to their members’ learning and development in a much more involved and effective way than just by giving requirements for membership and stopping there.

 LMS’ Are Not Enough for Total Workforce Management

 While these tools are often guiding the learning, they should not dictate how the learning is carried out.
-In order to be flexible and best serve members the most effective trainings, competency management software can help.
-Another article of ours, we talk in-depth about how to implement competency models into your organization.
+In order to be flexible and best serve members the most effective training, competency management software can help.
+In another article of ours, we talk in-depth about how to implement competency models into your organization.